matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 an event may have an [`m.reaction`] or [`m.replace`] relation to another event, which in turn may have an `m.thread` relation to the thread root.

-This forms a tree of relations, which can currently only be traversed efficiently in hierarchical, but not in chronological order.
-Yet, for some functionality – e.g., to determine which event a read receipt should reference as per [MSC3771] – chronological order is necessary.

-Previously, clients would be unable to obtain a consistent ordering of events in threads or related to threads.
-Workarounds such as sending a separate `/relations` request per individual message in each thread are only able to approximate the actual ordering, as they rely on timestamps.

-If a homeserver announces support for this feature, a client can stop this fallback behavior and instead just append the recurse parameter to the initial request.
+This forms a tree of relations.
+A client wanting to display a thread will want to display reactions and edits to messages in the thread, and will therefore need the second-order related events in addition to just the events with a direct thread relation to the root.

+Clients can recursively perform the /relations queries on each event but this is very slow and does not give the client any information on how the events are ordered for the purpose of sending read receipts.

 ## Proposal

 It is proposed to add the `recurse` parameter to the `/relations` API, defined as follows:

-> Whether to include events which relate only indirectly to the given event.
+> Whether to additionally include events which only relate indirectly to the
+> given event,
+> ie. events related to the root events via one or more direct relationships.
 >
 > If set to false, only events which have direct a relation with the given
 > event will be included.